Analytical Heterogeneous Die-to-Die 3D Placement with Macros

 For an instance $v_i$ with size $w_i\times h_i\times\frac{d_z}{2}$, the corresponding cuboid region is $D_{v_i}=[x_i-\frac{w_i}{2},x_i+\frac{w_i}{2}]\times[y_i-\frac{h_i}{2},y_i+\frac{h_i}{2}]\times[z_i-\frac{d_z}{4},z_i+\frac{d_z}{4}]$.
 The density map $\rho$ has a size of $|B|=N_x\times N_y\times N_z$.
 For each bin $b\in B$ as a cuboid with size $w_b\times h_b\times d_b$, the density is calculated as,

-where $\omega_{v_i}$ is the weight of instance $v_i$ and $\mathrm{vol}(\cdot)$ is the volume of the cuboid region.
-The typical approach to calculate~\Cref{eq:density-map-accum} is to allocate one thread for each instance and sequentially update all the overlapped bins within a thread~\cite{DAC19-Lin}.
+where $\omega_{v_i}$ is the weight of instance $v_i$ and $\mathrm{vol}(\cdot)$ is the volume of the cuboid region. { We implement the local smoothness technique as described in~\cite{TODAES2015-Lu-ePlace}, and $\omega_{v_i}$ is determined by the relative sizes of the instance and the bin, $\omega_{v_i} = \min\left\{1,\frac{w_i}{\sqrt{2}w_b}\right\} \times \min\left\{1, \frac{h_i}{\sqrt{2}h_b}\right\}$.
+Given that all instances have the same depth, we do not apply local smoothness to the depth dimension. } {The approach used in prior work~\cite{TCAD23-Liao, DAC19-Lin} for calculating}~\Cref{eq:density-map-accum} is to allocate one thread for each instance and sequentially update all the overlapped bins within that thread.
 However, large macros in 3D scenarios may cover many bins, causing severe load balancing issues.